-Universal credit has replaced child tax credit and other benefits for new claimants, so this is the benefit you will usually need to claim for yourself, your baby and help with your rent.
+Universal credit is the benefit you will usually need to claim for yourself, your baby and help with your rent.
 You can claim it whether you are in or out of work.
 If you are aged 16 or 17, you can claim from 11 weeks before your baby is due, or earlier if you are without parental support or you have a medical certificate saying you are not fit for work.
 If you are aged 18 or over, you can claim without having to meet any special conditions.
 But if you are still in full-time education, you cannot usually claim universal credit until your baby is born, unless you are under 22 and without parental support, or have been assessed as having limited capability for work due to illness or disability.
 Being without parental support means that you have no parent, or you cannot live with your parents because you are estranged from them, or there is a risk of harm, or they cannot support you due to disability, imprisonment or are not allowed to enter Britain.
 When your baby is born, notify the birth as soon as possible, so that you will receive an extra amount of universal credit for your baby.